Joe Jonas’ net worth and expensive things the Jonas Brothers member owns

 Joe Jonas’ property portfolio

 Joe Jonas has been actively dabbling in the real estate market.
-Men’s Health states that in early 2019, he sold his Sherman Oaks residence for USD 3.7 million, without any profit or loss.
+Men’s Health states that in early 2019, he sold his Sherman Oaks residence for USD 3.7 million (INR 30 crore approx.), without any profit or loss.
 Newlywed at that time, Turner and Jonas were spotted house hunting in New York.

-Architectural Digest states the couple lived in a gorgeous Miami abode, which they bought for USD 11 million in 2021.
+Architectural Digest states the couple lived in a gorgeous Miami abode, which they bought for USD 11 million (INR 91 crore approx.) in 2021.
 Spelling luxury and refined taste at every turn, the 967 sqm waterfront property features six bedrooms, nine bathrooms, coral rock walls, beamed ceilings and a koi pond bordering a winding glass staircase.
 Multiple pools, a hot tub, an outdoor kitchen, a private dock and expansive open areas give the place a tropical summer vibe.
-The couple listed the property for USD 17 million and sold it for USD 15 million.
+The couple listed the property for USD 17 million (INR 141 crore approx.) and sold it for USD 15 million (INR 124 crore approx.).

 In 2018, the power couple reportedly invested in a New York condo, which is nothing short of a luxurious mansion.
 The 296 sqm three-bed, three-bath property features a private lift, kitchen with modern fixtures, open dining space, a huge terrace with outdoor seating arrangement and gorgeous views of the city.
-They reportedly bought it for USD 5.5 million but listed it for a reduced price of USD 5.4 million.
+They reportedly bought it for USD 5.5 million (INR 45 crore approx.) but listed it for a reduced price of USD 5.4 million (INR 44 crore approx.).

-Prior to meeting Turner, Jonas had opened his property portfolio by purchasing a West Hollywood mansion in 2014 for USD 2.6 million.
+Prior to meeting Turner, Jonas had opened his property portfolio by purchasing a West Hollywood mansion in 2014 for USD 2.6 million (IR 21 crore approx.).
 Located just off the Sunset Strip, it covers an area of 296 sqm.
 Besides four bedrooms and five bathrooms, the house offers an elegant eat-in kitchen, dining room, lounge and breakfast area, and media room.
 The back garden is a relaxing den with an alfresco dining area, barbecue and a small swimming pool.
-In 2015, Jonas sold it for around USD 3 million.
+In 2015, Jonas sold it for around USD 3 million (INR 24 crore approx.).

 His luxury car collection